Full spectrum vs broad spectrum vs isolate: which CBD is right?

 Which is best if I get drug tested?

 Broad spectrum or isolate, with isolate carrying the least risk because it contains no THC.
-No hemp product can guarantee you will pass a test.
+No hemp product can promise you will pass a test.

 Which has the entourage effect?